Best Samsung Galaxy S23 deals — top plans and offers in Australia

 In terms of design, Samsung's Galaxy S23 range looks quite similar to last year's models, albeit with fewer curves and even flatter displays which sport Corning's new Gorilla Glass Victus 2.
 The latest S-series lineup is also said to include more recycled materials than ever before.

-Samsung's Galaxy S23 series is available in Green, Lavendar, Cream and Phantom Black, with additional colours Lime, Graphite, Skye Blue (S23 Ultra only) and Red (S23 Ultra only) available exclusively via the Samsung online store (opens in new tab).
+Samsung's Galaxy S23 series is available in Green, Lavendar, Cream and Phantom Black, with additional colours Lime, Graphite, Skye Blue (S23 Ultra only) and Red (S23 Ultra only) available exclusively via the Samsung online store.

 Stephen Lambrechts

-Stephen Lambrechts is the Managing Editor of Tom's Guide AU and has written professionally across the categories of tech, film, television and gaming for over a dozen years.
-Before Tom's Guide, he spent several years as a Senior Journalist at TechRadar, had a brief stint as Editor in Chief at Official Xbox Magazine Australia, and has written for such mags and sites as APC, TechLife Australia, T3, FilmInk, AskMen and IGN.
+Stephen Lambrechts is the Managing Editor of Tom's Guide AU and has written professionally across the categories of tech, film, television and gaming for the last 15 years.
+Before Tom's Guide, he spent several years as a Senior Journalist at TechRadar, had a brief stint as Editor in Chief at Official Xbox Magazine Australia, and has written for such publications as APC, TechLife Australia, T3, FilmInk, AskMen, Daily Telegraph and IGN.
 He's an expert when it comes to smartphones, TVs, gaming and streaming.
-In his spare time, he enjoys watching obscure horror movies on physical media, keeping an eye on the latest retro sneaker releases, listening to vinyl and other non-hipster stuff.
+In his spare time, he enjoys watching obscure horror movies on physical media, keeping an eye on the latest retro sneaker releases and listening to vinyl.
+Occasionally, he also indulges in other non-hipster stuff, like hiking.

 • nervebreakers